uoku/VRDL_HW1/README.md

 python3 train.py --name {name of this train}
 ```

->📋  Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.

 ## Pre-trained Models

 You can download pretrained models here:

 - [My awesome model](https://drive.google.com/file/d/1vwzQUQb6aSUr1HOE-oM_r4tiBIUiqbnu/view?usp=sharing)

->📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.

 ## Inference
 to reproduce sumiision file